somphene/somphene.github.io/log/_posts/2017-06-30-1-quantum-espresso-pwscf.md

 title: Quantum espresso PWscf
 author: Som Phene
 image:
+tags: [Quantum, Espresso, Resources, Input]
 ---

-Anshuman Kumar (then an EP alumnus, PhD student, now Professor at IITB) again:
+Anshuman Kumar (then an EP alumnus, PhD student, now Professor at IITB) coming to the rescue for me again:
 "I am providing two approaches, which have generally been mentioned in the other answers.
 The only place where my answer differs is that it is specific to PWscf.
 Two methods: